The Game Creators: The 3D Gamemaker

 The 3D Gamemaker is a computer application developed by The Game Creators, that allows users to make various genres of 3D games for Microsoft Windows.
 The tool is marketed as allowing users to create 3D games without programming and art skills.
 Games developed with 3D Gamemaker require at least 400 MHz Pentium processor, 64 MB of RAM and DirectX 7.0b to run.
 Alongside the full boxed release, The 3D Gamemaker was also released in a Lite edition, with fewer categories of assets available and a reduced feature set.

 The software has a simple point-and-click interface which guides the user through the process of creating the game.
 The user chooses a scene from one of several different genres ("shooter", "horror", "war", "space", "driving", "jungle", "cartoon", or "silly"), and then chooses different characters, weapons, items, enemies and so on.
 The software includes hundreds of pre-made scenes and 3D objects.
 The software can also automatically generate a game by choosing random elements.
 The resulting game can be exported as a standalone Windows executable.
-The 3D Gamemaker has a built in placement editor that allows the user to indicate where enemies, items, and obstacles go.
+The 3D Gamemaker has a built-in placement editor that allows the user to indicate where enemies, items, and obstacles go.
 This is not available in beginner mode or the lite edition.
 There is also, among other things, a simple level creator.
 It also includes the ability to import your own media.

-Reviewing The 3D Gamemaker for GameSpy, Tricia Harris praised the software's ease-of-use, but criticised the animation and "placement editor" systems.
+Reviewing The 3D Gamemaker for GameSpy, Tricia Harris praised the software's ease-of-use but criticized the animation and "placement editor" systems.

 FPS Creator Classic

+FPS Creator (also known as FPSC) was created in 2005 and has a 3D editor with drag-and-drop controls to place elements like walls, doors, enemies, and weapons.
+It also used custom scripts to control nearly every aspect of the game, from enemy AI to how doors opened.
+FPS Creator was popular with users, who enjoyed making their own games.
+It had a significant impact on the indie development scene in the 2000s.

-In February 2016 The Game Creators decided to release "FPS Creator" as "FPS Creator Classic" source available (no defined license) with many model packs on github.com.
+In February 2016 The Game Creators decided to open-source "FPS Creator" as "FPS Creator Classic" and make the engine free for the public.
+Along with many 3D model packs on github.com.

+FPS Creator x10

+As of 2013, FPS Creator x10 was officially discontinued due to its dependency on Windows Vista.